-Social and sustainable development projects and alliances with local and international non-governmental organizations ("NGOs") that are committed to improving the lives of families in under-developed regions.
+Social and sustainable development projects and alliances with all levels of government as well as local and international non-governmental organizations ("NGOs") that are committed to improving the lives of families in under-developed regions.

 The Company considers these initiatives as a foundation for building a positive and mutually beneficial long-term relationship with the various stakeholders in the Cañariaco Copper Project.